JohnTerragnoli/ECE281_CE5/README.md

 | 11 | ori |

 The last line was the only part of this table changed from the instructions in the lab.
-The 11 space was left blank, so this command was seized and used for the ori command;it could have been programed for anything.
+The 11 space was left blank, so this command was seized and used for the ori command; it could have been programed for anything.

 Then the table for the Main Decoder was built.
 This can be seen below: